ABTdomain/Domain-sale-page-powered-by-Cloudflare-Pages/README.md

 ### 1. Prepare Files
 1. Download the template.
-2. Create a folder (e.g. `my-domain-sale`).
-3. Create `index.html` and paste the template code.
-4. Edit the `config.js` section as the introduction in it:
+2. Edit the `config.js` section as the introduction in it:

     ```javascript
     const DOMAIN_CONFIG = {